-7.8 The spacing, layout and number of wire cage panel fixings was confirmed by a dynamic wind uplift test and assessment.
-Provided the substrate wall is suitable and the appropriate fixings are selected, the wire cage panel and associated fixings will adequately support the system, and transfer its self-weight and wind and impact loads to the substrate wall at the maximum spacing given in Table 5.
-The maximum design negative wind loads that can be sustained by the system as determined from the dynamic wind uplift test ( $R{dTest}$ ) and assessment are given in Table 6.
+- 7.8 The racking resistance of the system is outside the scope of the Certificate and the contribution of the system to the overall design racking resistance of the building may be estimated on a case specific basis. - 7.9 The spacing, layout and number of wire cage panel fixings was confirmed by a dynamic wind uplift test and assessment.
+Provided the substrate wall is suitable and the appropriate fixings are selected, the wire cage panel and associated fixings will adequately support the system, and transfer its self-weight and wind and impact loads to the substrate wall at the maximum spacing given in Table 7.
+The design negative wind load that can be sustained by the system as determined from the dynamic wind uplift test (R{dTest}) kN·m-2(1)(2) is derived from and would be found in Table 7, below: